 - SPGen (Stream Processor Generator) [14] is a compiler to generate HW module codes in Verilog-HDL for FPGA from input codes in Stream Processing Description (SPD) Format.
-The SPD uses a data-flow graph representation, which is suitable for FPGA. • It supports FP32 only, but we are - going to extend SPGen to support floating-point. arbitrary-precision Currently, there is no FPGA compiler supporting arbitrary-precision.
+The SPD uses a data-flow graph representation, which is suitable for FPGA. • It supports FP32 only, but we are going to extend SPGen to support - arbitrary-precision floating-point.
+Currently, there is no FPGA compiler supporting arbitrary-precision.